 November is National Novel Writing Month.
 Drop in on Sundays in November, from 2:00 to 4:00pm, at our NaNoWriMo write-ins for support (and snacks) as you write your novel.

 Do you have dreams of writing a novel?
 Are you looking for structured guidance and encouragement to finish writing your novel?
 If so, dust off your drafts and get back in the game!

 November is National Novel Writing Month, better known as NaNoWriMo.
-Now in its the third year, the Northbrook Public Library continues the tradition of encouraging both experienced and novice writers toward the goal of writing a 50,000-word novel (roughly the length of The Great Gatsby) in a month by hosting weekly write-ins.
+And each year, the Northbrook Public Library encourages writers—both experienced and novice—toward the goal of writing a 50,000-word novel (roughly the length of The Great Gatsby) in a month by hosting weekly write-ins.
 NaNoWriMo is for anyone who wants to write a novel or is looking for a deeply satisfying creative writing challenge.
 Each year, hundreds of thousands of writers have achieved the notable feat of writing a 50,000-word story.

 Ready to get started?
-Sign up on the NaNoWriMo official website and mark your calendar for our NaNoWriMo Write-In meetups.
-For extra writing help, browse our curated books lists on the craft of creative storytelling and self-publishing and investigate free courses on Lynda.com such as “Writing Fundamentals” and other writing and publishing topics.
+Sign up on the NaNoWriMo official website and mark your calendar for our NaNoWriMo Write-In meetups, each Sunday in November from 2:00-4:00pm.
+For extra writing help, browse the resources for writers and explore free courses (with your Northbrook library card) on Lynda.com such as “Writing Fundamentals” and other writing and publishing topics.

 “For some people, it takes 10, 20 years to write a novel.
 My experience is it’s revision after revision after revision.
 Usually, I’m sitting alone clicking and clacking, by myself.
 This was my first first time writing with other writers.
 It was a neat experience.
 Encouraging and inspiring." —2018 NaNoWriMo Write-In participant